 The standard of healthcare in Russia is not of a level that most expats would be accustomed to.
 It is currently undergoing development after its decline the end of the Soviet era.
-Corruption in the state healthcare system is widespread, and there have been reports of health professionals demanding bribes for treatment and consultations that are supposedly free under the state insurance system.

 Wherever possible, expats should try to utilise private healthcare in Russia.
 Private facilities can be exorbitantly expensive, and expats will likely need to organise some form of private health insurance that includes emergency evacuation to elsewhere in Europe.

 Though once heralded as one of the best healthcare systems in the world and known for world-class medical innovations, public healthcare in Russia today is underfunded and falls well below the standards expected by most expats.
 Facilities are not of a very high standard, supplies can be scarce, and waiting times are almost always long.

 Many of the health professionals in the public system don’t speak English, which can be an issue for expats.
 Treatment in the public sector is supposed to be free of charge for all Russian citizens and foreigners with permanent residency.
 However, in the past, there have been reports of doctors withholding treatment unless they receive a bribe.

 In Russia’s larger cities there are a number of private health centres and clinics, many of which have English-speaking staff.
 These facilities are generally of a much higher standard than their public counterparts but are also comparably more expensive.
 Hospitals may also demand cash or credit card payments before providing treatment.

 It is vital that expats have adequate health insurance to cover the hefty fees.
 This can be organised through their employer or independently.
 Expats should ensure that their insurance covers the specific facility which they would most likely visit, as many policies will only cover specific hospitals and clinics.